dietdoctor/install-ios-provisioning-profile/README.md

 base64 <PROVISIONING PROFILE FILE> | pbcopy
 ```

-Then paste it into yout Github secrets.
+Then paste it into your Github secrets.

 Example: